Particular/docs.particular.net/nservicebus/upgrades/host-7to8.md

  - 7
 ---

-The NServiceBus Host will be deprecated as of version 9 and users are recommended to switch to [self-hosting](/samples/hosting/self-hosting/) for new endpoints.
+The NServiceBus Host will be deprecated as of version 9 and users are recommended to switch to self-hosting for new endpoints.
 Upgrading existing endpoints is still supported for version 8.

 include: host-deprecate

 ## Migrating procedure

-Switching to self-hosting is as easy as creating a new console project and moving relevant code and config over.
-See the [self-hosting sample](/samples/hosting/self-hosting/) for details.
+Switching to self-hosting can be done by using the [NServiceBus Windows Service](/nservicebus/dotnet-templates.md#nservicebus-windows-service) or [NServiceBus Docker Container](/nservicebus/dotnet-templates.md#nservicebus-docker-container) templates to create a new project, and then moving the relevant code and configuration over to that project.

 ### Configuration